 Eora people I traversed your lands as I sought adventure and risk, stomping over your hunting grounds, your middens, your places of pain and suffering, of anguish and misery.
 I was propelled by impulse and desire with no ear to your voices deep within the earth.
-I had no history so how could I know yours.
+I didn't know my own history so how could I know yours.

 Wiradjuri, I spent the year of my first child in your company.
 I carried my baby along your broad streets in the place called Wagga Wagga.
 The place of many crows.
 A land of tall gums, wide river beds, rich dirt flats and wooded hills.
 My baby grew and thrived on your land.

 So brief our time together, Bindjali.
 On the Terra Rosa rust soil of your place of wild honeysuckle, Coonawarra.
 The vineyards hardly made a scratch on your ancestral lands which stretched across the Mosquito Plains into the Wimmera country.
 Our relationship ended abruptly, cut short by a ute, a Stobie pole and a shattered windscreen.
 This became a place of sadness and grief for me and a small reflection of your sadness and grief at land, people and culture lost.